-Scholarships For Entering Freshmen
+Scholarships for Entering Freshmen

 Scholarships awarded by the University are subject to available funding.
-Eligibility for institutional scholarships requires the student to:
+To qualify for UAM institutional scholarships:

-- 1. apply for admission, - 2. achieve the designated ACT or SAT score, and - 3. achieve a minimum 3.00 GPA for all high school courses
+- 1. apply for admission,

+- 2. achieve the designated ACT, SAT, or Accuplacer score, and

+- 3. achieve a minimum 3.0 high school GPA